danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

        water quality etc)
   iii.
 Use long-range, low-power wireless mesh networking protocols in the case
        of very remote nodes or devices fit to publicly used infrastructure iv.
-Send data via a user's mobile phone in the case of privately used infrastructure such as rental cycles
+Interoperate with other nodes in the network if they are from a different vendor or running different implementations of a protocol
   v.
+Send data via a user's mobile phone in the case of privately used
-Operate for timescales of the order of a years without power
-       infrastructure, potentially harvesting energy from the environment.
+       infrastructure such as rental cycles vi.
+Operate for timescales of the order of a years without power infrastructure, potentially harvesting energy from the environment.

 ## 1.2.
+Rapid prototyping, research and experimentation

+For research situations, proof-of-concepts for startups, or personal projects, sensor nodes which are not intended for mass market, but that need to be made quickly, with a low learning curve and little specialist knowledge, can be developed.
+This requires a node to:

+  i.
+Be up and running quickly in a situation where the developer may not
+       have much, or any, experience with embedded programming ii.
+Be highly customizable, and upgradeable after initial development and deployment iii.
+Use a wide range of commonly available sensors, particularly those that are available on plug-in daughterboards iv.
+Be based on a development board that is easily programmable and requires little specialist knowledge to use
+  v.
+Be programmable in as similar a manner as possible compared with other,
+       different sensor nodes in the same deployment.

+## 1.3.
 Logistic tracking

-To manage the movement of resources, sensor nodes which can record the location and state of goods can reduce loss of value during transit.
+To manage the movement of resources, sensor nodes to record the location and state of goods can reduce loss of value during transit can be deployed.
 This requires a node
 to:

   i.
 Last for a number of weeks without recharge